Corporation (nightclub): Club nights

-Weekly club nights are held on Mondays (Monday Corp), Wednesdays (Skint), Fridays (Drop) and Saturdays (Dirty Deeds).
+Weekly club nights are held on Mondays (Monday Corp), Fridays (Drop) and Saturdays (Dirty Deeds).

 Live acts

 Many bands and artists, such as Bring Me the Horizon, Lamb of God, Slash (musician), Soulfly and Alestorm have played at Corporation.
 The Resistanz Festival, an annual festival of industrial, synthetic and electronic music was held over Easter weekend at Corporation until 2016.
 Live shows are all standing-only events viewed in either the main arena or small arenas.

 Awards and recognition

 Corporation was voted the best nightclub in Sheffield by the readers of The Star, beating The Leadmill by 800 votes.

 The regular club nights hosted at Corporation (Monday Corp, Skint, Drop and Dirty Deeds) are frequently placed among the best in Sheffield and Northern England in general.
 All of Corporation's weekly club nights attract thousands of people every week, including students from both of Sheffield’s Universities.

-Corporation is also noted for the blue pint, its signature drink, consisting of 3 shots of vodka and a blue soft drink mixed in a pint glass.
-There are also red, green and orange variants.
+Corporation is also noted for the blue pint, its signature drink.
+There are also red, orange, yellow, green, pink and purple variants.